Fly Like an Eagle (album)

-Fly Like an Eagle is the ninth studio album by American rock band Steve Miller Band, released on May 14, 1976, by Capitol Records in the United States, Canada and Japan and Mercury Records in Europe.
-The album was a commercial success, spawning three hit singles: the title track, "Take the Money and Run" and "Rock'n Me", and was later certified 4x Platinum by the Recording Industry Association of America (RIAA).
+Fly Like an Eagle is the ninth studio album by American rock band Steve Miller Band, released on May 15, 1976, by Capitol Records in the United States, Canada and Japan and Mercury Records in Europe.
+The album was a commercial success, spawning three hit singles: the title track, "Take the Money and Run" and "Rock'n Me", and was later certified 4× Platinum by the Recording Industry Association of America (RIAA).

 Fly Like an Eagle was voted number 400 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 In 2012, the album was ranked number 445 on Rolling Stone magazine's list of the "500 Greatest Albums of All Time."
 It remains a staple of rock, with its singles having remained in constant rotation on classic rock radio in the United States and worldwide.
 In 2025, the album was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the National Recording Registry.

-On the album's cover, Miller is posing with a black left-handed Fender Stratocaster that Jimi Hendrix had originally ordered from Manny's Music but which Miller ended up purchasing (Hendrix died before it arrived) and re-stringing for a right-handed player.
+On the album's cover, Miller is posing with a black left-handed Fender Stratocaster that Jimi Hendrix had originally ordered from Manny's Music, but which Miller ended up purchasing (Hendrix died before it arrived) and re-stringing for right-handed playing.
 The guitar was stolen after the album's release.